Whip: Qilinbian

-Similar natural appendages
+Animal morphology

 Some organisms exhibit whip-like appendages in their physiology:

 Many unicellular organisms and spermatozoa have one or two whip-like flagella, which are used for propulsion.
 "Flagellum" is Latin for "whip".

 The tails of some large lizards (e.g. iguanas and monitor lizards) are used and optimized for whipping, and larger lizards can seriously injure a human with a well-placed strike.
 The biological names of some lizards reference this with the terms Mastigo- or -mastix, which derive from the Greek term for "whip".

 The whip snakes are so-called from their physical resemblance, and were associated with myths that they could whip with their body in self-defense, since proven false.

 Uropygi arachnids are also known as "whip scorpions" due to the shape of their tails.

 It has been proposed that some sauropod dinosaurs could crack the ends of their tails like coach whips as a sound signal, as well as a form of defense against any attackers.
-Newer, more sophisticated models, however, suggest that while the tails of some Diplodocid Dinosaurs could be used as whips, they likely wouldn't have been able to break the sound barrier.
+Newer, more sophisticated models, however, suggest that while the tails of some Diplodocid Dinosaurs could be used as whips, they likely would not have been able to break the sound barrier.